AjithKumarvm/mundu-react-carousel/README.md

         dotClass: null, // className for each dot
         autoPlay: true, // enable/disable autoplay
         autoPlayDuration: 3000, // duration of a slide
-        onClick: // gives the index of the current slide }
+        onClick: (index) => {}, // gives the index of the current slide
+        swipePixels: 50 // sensitivity to swipe in px }
 ```